Selton Hill ambush: Background

 Seán Connolly was an IRA activist from County Longford, but he was also used by IRA GHQ to organise surrounding areas; first County Roscommon and then County Leitrim.
 When Michael Collins ordered Connolly into the county, he warned that it was "the most treacherous county in Ireland".
 As Connolly was running a training camp at Selton Hill in early 1921, his position was given to the RIC.
 The RIC District Inspector, Thomas Gore-Hickman, had been alerted to Connolly's position by a local doctor who had served in the British Army.
-The doctor had reportedly been told of the training camp by a local member of the Orange Order.
+The doctor had reportedly been told of the training camp by a local farmer who was a member of the Orange Order.

 Ambush

-The events at Selton Hill took place one week after the Sheemore ambush, in which British troops from the Bedfordshire & Hertfordshire Regiment, based in Boyle suffered several casualties and at least one fatality.
-At Selton Hill, a large force of RIC and Auxiliaires, based in Mohill and troops from the Bedfordshire & Hertfordshire Regiment surrounded and then attacked the IRA camp on 11 March.
+The events at Selton Hill took place one week after the Sheemore ambush, in which British troops from the Bedfordshire & Hertfordshire Regiment, based in Boyle, suffered several casualties and at least one fatality.
+At Selton Hill, a large force of RIC and Auxiliaires based in Mohill, as well as troops from the Bedfordshire & Hertfordshire Regiment, surrounded and then attacked the IRA camp on 11 March.
 Six IRA volunteers were killed.
 The RIC suffered no losses.
 The IRA dead were Sean Connolly, Seamus Wrynne, Joseph O'Beirne (or Beirne), John Reilly, Joseph Reilly, and Capt ME Baxter.